OpenEvalProject/evals/manuscripts/elife-77492/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01fbde567 Max Planck Institute of Molecular Plant Physiology Potsdam Germany
+1. Max Planck Institute of Molecular Plant Physiology Potsdam Germany ([ROR:01fbde567](https://ror.org/01fbde567))
-2. https://ror.org/05r7n9c40 Max Planck Institute for Terrestrial Microbiology Marburg Germany
+2. Max Planck Institute for Terrestrial Microbiology Marburg Germany ([ROR:05r7n9c40](https://ror.org/05r7n9c40))
-3. https://ror.org/027bh9e22 Institute of Biology Leiden, Leiden University Leiden Netherlands
+3. Institute of Biology Leiden, Leiden University Leiden Netherlands ([ROR:027bh9e22](https://ror.org/027bh9e22))
-4. https://ror.org/04e209f39 Center for Synthetic Microbiology (SYNMIKRO) Marburg Germany
+4. Center for Synthetic Microbiology (SYNMIKRO) Marburg Germany ([ROR:04e209f39](https://ror.org/04e209f39))
-5. https://ror.org/001w7jn25 Department of Biochemistry, Charité – Universitätsmedizin Berlin Berlin Germany
+5. Department of Biochemistry, Charité – Universitätsmedizin Berlin Berlin Germany ([ROR:001w7jn25](https://ror.org/001w7jn25))

 † Corresponding author

 ## Abstract

-Ammonium (NH 4 + ) is essential to generate the nitrogenous building blocks of life.
+Ammonium (NH4+) is essential to generate the nitrogenous building blocks of life.
 It gets assimilated via the canonical biosynthetic routes to glutamate and is further distributed throughout metabolism via a network of transaminases.
 To study the flexibility of this network, we constructed an Escherichia coli glutamate auxotrophic strain.
 This strain allowed us to systematically study which amino acids serve as amine sources.
 We found that several amino acids complemented the auxotrophy either by producing glutamate via transamination reactions or by their conversion to glutamate.
 In this network, we identified aspartate transaminase AspC as a major connector between many amino acids and glutamate.
-Additionally, we extended the transaminase network by the amino acids β-alanine, alanine, glycine, and serine as new amine sources and identified d -amino acid dehydrogenase (DadA) as an intracellular amino acid sink removing substrates from transaminase reactions.
+Additionally, we extended the transaminase network by the amino acids β-alanine, alanine, glycine, and serine as new amine sources and identified d-amino acid dehydrogenase (DadA) as an intracellular amino acid sink removing substrates from transaminase reactions.
 Finally, ammonium assimilation routes producing aspartate or leucine were introduced.
 Our study reveals the high flexibility of the cellular amination network, both in terms of transaminase promiscuity and adaptability to new connections and ammonium entry points.

 ## Introduction